kevguru/static-web-development-services/README.md

-# Website Web Development Service
+# Static Website Web Development Service

 This repository contains the source code for a website that introduces a company specializing in web development and mobile application.
 The website consists of five pages, including Home, About, Service, Blog, and Contact.